 - Slight bleeding from the warts

 How to diagnose genital warts

-There are differences between men and women, as the genital warts form in different places.
+The diagnosis process is different for men and women, as genital warts form in different places.

 Genital warts in men